kovidgoyal/calibre/manual/server.rst

 The new calibre server makes lots of use of advanced HTML 5 and CSS 3 features.
 As such it requires an up-to-date browser to use.
 It has been tested on Android Chrome and iOS Safari as well as Chrome and Firefox on the desktop.
-It is known not to work with Internet Explorer and Microsoft Edge (hopefully Edge will start working when Microsoft gets around to implementing a few missing standards).

 The server is careful to use functionality that has either been already standardised or is on the standards track.
 As such if it does not currently